ppy/osu-wiki/wiki/Interface/en.md

 -   **Light Blue**: Other beatmaps in the same set, shown when a mapset is expanded.
 -   **White**: Currently selected beatmap.

-You can navigate the beatmap list by \[1\]using the mouse wheel, \[2\]using the up and down arrow keys, \[3\]dragging it while holding the left mouse button or \[4\]clicking the right mouse button (previously known as Absolute Scrolling), which will move the scroll bar to your mouse's Y position.
-Click on a box to select that beatmap and display its information on the upper left, high scores (if any) on the left and, if you've cleared it, the letter grade of the highest score you've achieved. \[1\]Click the box again, \[2\]press "Enter" or \[3\]click the osu!cookie at the lower right to begin playing the beatmap.
+You can navigate the beatmap list by using the mouse wheel, using the up and down arrow keys, dragging it while holding the left mouse button or clicking the right mouse button (previously known as Absolute Scrolling), which will move the scroll bar to your mouse's Y position.
+Click on a box to select that beatmap and display its information on the upper left, high scores (if any) on the left and, if you've cleared it, the letter grade of the highest score you've achieved.
+Click the box again, press `Enter` or click the osu!cookie at the lower right to begin playing the beatmap.

 ### Gameplay toolbox